Shooter identified

 There was confusion from the outset about the state of health of the two soldiers who were "specifically targeted": while there were initially media reports of two men being shot, the US President announced that the soldiers had been "seriously wounded" before the Governor of West Virginia, Patrick Morrisey, declared that both had died in the attack.

 At this stage, it is assumed that the attack was carried out by a single perpetrator.
 According to reports, the arrested man is not in mortal danger.
-There was still no further information on the background to the crime.
-Television images showed countless emergency services on the scene.
-The incident apparently took place a few blocks away from the White House.
+According to initial information cited by CNN and the AP from the FBI, the perpetrator is said to be an Afghan who arrived in the USA in 2021.
+He has been identified from fingerprints, but the results of further checks are still pending.
+There was also no further information on the background to the murder.

 Trump calls attacker an "animal"

-"The animal" responsible for the attack had also suffered serious injuries, Trump said in an initial reaction on his Truth Social platform.
+"The animal" responsible for the attack also suffered serious injuries, Trump said in an initial reaction on his Truth Social platform.
 Trump was no longer in the US capital during the incident.
 He had already left for his home state of Florida for the Thanksgiving holiday.

-Trump wants another 500 National Guardsmen for Washington
+Wants another 500 National Guardsmen for Washington

 Defense Secretary Pete Hegseth told reporters that Trump had instructed him to request 500 additional soldiers because of the attack.
 The former Fox News host spoke on the steps of the Pentagon and called the shooting "cowardly" and "heinous" and said it would "only strengthen our resolve to make Washington D.C. safe and beautiful."